willyywt/willyywt.github.io/_posts/2022-03-11-sysadmin-centos-stream-on-spare-laptop.md

 > is included with the distribution media.

 ## Setup VNC Server
 I followed the guide on [Tutorial: Setup VNC Server CentOS 8 - 100% Working](https://www.golinuxcloud.com/setup-vnc-server-centos-8/).
-(It is written for CentOS 8 but ) The tutorial is really great and it turns out that setting up VNC on Centos Stream is much more simpler than I think.
+(It is written for CentOS 8 but works without change in CentOS Stream 9) The tutorial is really great and it turns out that setting up VNC on Centos Stream is much more simpler than I think.

 Note: I didn't choose "Server with GUI" on installation which comes with a GNOME Shell.
 Although a full desktop environment clearly works, I choose a simple X11 window manager, [icewm](https://ice-wm.org/).